 Table 2 shows that two potential failure modes were considered for function P2-5-1-1, one of which could create a PIE for an accident scenario; another results in a safe state.
 For each function in the FBS, each possible failure mode for each technology was considered; if a PIE was possible, then it was created.
-However, if two modes, causes, and effects were the same across different functions in the FBS, then the PIE was not replicated.
-Instead, a single initiating event (IE) which combines the similar PIEs was created by considering the similarities of the individual PIEs in question.
+However, if two modes, causes, and effects were the same across different functions in the FBS, then the PIE was not replicated but instead amalgamated.